Portrait of Ping R. Gong

 Internal Control Processes and Employee Satisfaction

-R & R at Accounting, Organizations and Society
+with Chan Li, Crystal Shi, and Yuan Xie | R & R at Accounting, Organizations and Society

 “Employees don't like bad internal controls.”